-Figure 10.
-JSC Robotic Instrumentation
+Figure 10.JSC Robotic Instrumentation.

 The flight demonstration also starts preparing the launch facilities for the safety and security of launching a nuclear reactor under all potential abort scenarios.
 Some abort scenarios require the engine to be tested under those abort conditions for acceptability.
 A nuclear safety review and launch approval process is required and shown in Figure 11.
 The launch approval process could take up to 5 years to get final approval and needs to be accounted for in the overall development plan.
+Both strategies for ground testing and flight demonstration appear to show promise.